 Yogi Bhadjan, the man who brought Kundalini yoga to the West in the seventies, was the first real yogi for Chris – ‘No fake at all.
 A wise and knowledgeable man!
 He lived what he taught.’
 In Chris’ experience Kundalini yoga almost forces a self-reflection: it easily frees emotions, recalls memories and guarantees a change of consciousness within a short space of time.
 It also created drive and the strength in making decisions, which became easier for him.

-Anke’s main passion and strength in teaching yoga is intuition.
+Anke’s main passion and strengths in teaching yoga are her highly developed intuition in combination with her ability to didactically deliver class content.
 Experience gathered over many years in drop-in classes and one-on-one interaction has helped crystallize her perception and approach of someone’s reality and need.
 Besides wanting to learn about yoga and how to practice it efficiently, people come to her and request yoga to heal wounds and injuries, or to recover from work-induced burn out or emotional overload.

-Based on her ongoing journey of self-inquiry and quest for self-healing caused by a life-long history of disease, she can strongly relate to her students and clients.
-Anke does that with heart-felt yet safely distant empathy and the ability to adjust to situations so as to turn negative into positive while acknowledging that life forces us into situations that in the end make us grow and allow us to live it to its fullest.
+Based on her ongoing journey of self-inquiry and quest for self-healing, she can strongly relate to her students and clients.
+Anke does that with heart-felt yet safely distant empathy and the ability to adjust to situations so as to turn negative into positive.
+She thereby acknowledges that life forces us into situations that in the end make us grow and allow us to learn how to live life to its fullest.

-She regards Godfrey Devereux as her inspiration and mentor as meeting him led her to change.
-His approach to life opened a whole new dimension and yet, at the same time, it was so familiar.
-Her desire to teach was given form through yoga.
+She holds a lot of gratitude for Godfrey Devereux as he has evoked her inspiration.
+Practicing Dynamic and Tantra Yoga, Meditation and Embodied Resilience with him since 2003 and learning how to teach it effectly led her to change.
+It opened a whole new dimension and yet, at the same time, it was so familiar.
+Her desire to teach was given form through yoga in the first place.
+Anke is one of the few Senior Dynamic yoga Teachers worldwide.

 Teaching suits Anke to the bone, she does it with ease.
 In both private classes and group classes Anke creates a comfortable atmosphere that encourages depth.
 She dares to use her teaching capacity and knowledge to stimulate growth – and all of this within a view of teaching yoga as well as the whole person.

 She approaches her lessons from the connection she makes with people and from this dynamic she chooses her teaching language.
 A respect for people and exchange of awareness are important to her.
 Rather than instructing, she invites participants to learn to discover the capacity of their body.
-“No body is the same and there is no standard protocol for the perfection of a pose.”
+“No body is the same and there is no standard protocol for the perfection of a learning, or transformation trajectory, or a pose.”